Archives For nature

 The coyote track looks like that of a medium-sized dog, with padded feet making toe impressions in the snow.

-The tracks formed a few paths across the campus.
+The tracks formed a few paths across the Campus.

 PHOTO: two coyote trails are seen very clearly running through the snow, close to the treeline.